 Earn Your Bachelor's in Criminal Justice — 100% Online

-With this degree on your résumé, you can be prepared and qualified to advance your career in such fields as protective services, law and corrections, crime-related prevention and support, security management, and court administration.
-Plus, you may find what you learn from your current courses immediately applicable to your current position.
+With this degree on your résumé, you can be prepared and qualified to advance your career in such fields as protective services, law and corrections, crime-related prevention and support, security management, court administration, and social services.
+Plus, you may find that what you learn from your courses is immediately applicable to your current position.